With some restrictions, PL/Java can be used in parallel queries, from PostgreSQL 9.6, and in some background worker processes.

 PL/Java VM option recommendations, including class data sharing.

-and even more stringent limits on what may be done in a function labeled SAFE
+and even more stringent limits on what may be done in a function labeled SAFE.

 The PostgreSQL manual describes the limits in the section